-Ordinarily, students are admitted into the department for entrance in the upcoming fall semester.
-(Except in unusual circumstances, students applying after May 1 will be considered for admission for fall of the following academic year.)
+Students are admitted into the department for entrance in the upcoming fall semester.
 To be eligible for most KU fellowships, awards, and assistantships, applications must be received by January 10.
 Students who wish to be considered for specific awards, fellowships, or assistantships should indicate their interest in a short cover letter accompanying the application.
-The final deadline for fall admission is May 1.
-However, applications received by January 10 will receive priority.
+The final deadline for fall admission is May 1, however, applications received by January 10 will receive priority.

 To be considered for regular admission status in the program, a student must hold a bachelor’s degree and have earned at least a 3.0 grade-point average in previous academic work.
 Admission is based primarily on the applicant’s statement of academic objectives, record of prior studies at the undergraduate or graduate level, and references from persons familiar with the applicant’s work.
 Evidence of preparation for graduate study may include substantial work in American Studies or related fields, such as American history, literature, art, media, sociology, anthropology, political science, journalism, or interdisciplinary studies.

 Required Application Materials